mostafaadawy/argon_tinker_from_scratch/README.md

 - requiring pdf package `composer require elibyy/tcpdf-laravel`
 - removing all middleware cause the bascontroller is in the parent app
 - nothing in our module custom request for validations
+- removing node_module where it will be installed in parent